1/274

 This set should (hopefully) contain everything you need to know for AQA GCSE Biology Paper 1.
 Made using the specification and Freesciencelessons on YouTube.
 This is designed to be used in Term → Definition mode.
 You can do it the other way around for extra revision, but it will not be framed as a question.
-Topic 1 - Cell biology: Cards 1-73 Topic 2 - Organisation: Cards 74-164 Topic 3 - Infection and response: Cards 165-243 Topic 4 - Bioenergetics: Cards 244-275 (Topics 5-7 will be in the Paper 2 flashcards when I make them) Note: The structure and functioning of cells, mitosis and meiosis, sexual and asexual reproduction, photosynthesis and respiration, metabolism and how materials are cycled can be assessed on either paper.
+Topic 1 - Cell biology: Cards 1-73 Topic 2 - Organisation: Cards 74-164 Topic 3 - Infection and response: Cards 165-243 Topic 4 - Bioenergetics: Cards 244-275 (Topics 5-7 are in the Paper 2 flashcards) Note: The structure and functioning of cells, mitosis and meiosis, sexual and asexual reproduction, photosynthesis and respiration, metabolism and how materials are cycled can be assessed on either paper.
 Cards starting with ᵀ are triple/separate/biology only.
 Cards starting with ᴴ are Higher tier only.
 (Cards starting with ᵀᴴ are both.)
 If you want to remove these cards, star all the other cards and then study with starred cards only.
 Note: There is one line in the specification in Cell biology which states: “Students should be able to explain how the small intestine and lungs in mammals, gills in fish, and the roots and leaves in plants are adapted for exchanging materials.”
 The small intestine and gills are not mentioned anywhere else in the specification, so they are included in Cell biology in these flashcards.
 The lungs and leaves are mentioned again in Organisation, so they are included there.
 The roots are mentioned both earlier in Cell biology and in Organisation, so they are included where they are first mentioned in Cell biology (in cell specialisation).

 How are sperm cells specialised to carry out their function?